Securing Arizona’s Prominence Along the CANAMEX Corridor

-Jim Kolbe chairs the Arizona Governor’s CANAMEX Task Force and is Arizona’s private sector designate to the multi-state coalition.
+Jim Kolbe co-chairs the Arizona Governor’s Transportation and Trade Corridor Alliance (TTCA) which encompasses the former CANAMEX Task Force.
 He lends his international experience toward continued development of CANAMEX as a safe, secure and efficient corridor for trade, commerce and tourism.

 Kolbe is a Senior Transatlantic Fellow for the German Marshal Fund of the United States.
 He is also adjunct Professor in the College of Business, University of Arizona and strategic consultant with McLarty Associates.
 His eleven consecutive terms in the U.S. House of Representatives include 20 years on the Appropriations Committee, four years as Treasury, Post Office and Related Agencies Subcommittee chair and six years as Foreign Operations, Export Financing and Related Agencies Subcommittee chair.